STAY INSPIRED

 Post-processing Methods for Smoothing 3D-printed Parts: Sanding, Sandblasting, Bead Blasting...

-2024.03.26 208 clicks
+2024.03.26 1839 clicks

 Written by Abigail March 26, 2024

-Post-processing Methods to Improve Surface Finishes for 3D-printed Parts
+Post-processing Methods to Improve Surface Finishes for 3D Printed Parts

 As we explore surface smoothing techniques, we will consider factors such as material properties, part complexity, and the intended application.
-Subsequent sections will provide a comprehensive guide to selecting and applying these methods effectively.
-Unlock the potential of 3D printing post-processing now!

-Sanding
+1. Sanding

 Sanding can refine 3D-printed parts.
 It’s the cornerstone of surface finishing, capable of transforming a rough, layered texture into a smooth, ready-to-paint surface.
 This section will guide you through the sanding process, highlighting the tools and techniques for different materials.